dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ### Authorization with standard claims

-Apart from the custom claims belonging to a given namespace, you can use standard claims in the authorization rules.
+Apart from the custom claims belonging to a given namespace, you can use standard claims in the authorization rules, as shown in the following example:

-For example:

 ```json
 {